FelipeFTN/MySecurity/README.md

 </div>

 #
-**MySecurity is a simple application that allows to to command your computer from another device** It's pretty much like a remote control in which you can infer commands direcly to the machine.<br>
+**MySecurity is a simple application that allows you to command your computer from another device** It's pretty much like a remote control in which you can infer commands direcly to the machine.<br>
 **MySecurity** works throught Socket connections that will allow you access your computer just by connecting at the `port 8080` using a `socket client`.

 ## Installation